ankrutik/notes/obsidian_vaults/ideas/literature/Trees and how to paint them in watercolour by WHJ Boot.md

-# Trees and how to paint them in watercolour
+# Trees and how to paint them in watercolour by WHJ Boot
 Tags: #watercolour

 Traits needed: